What is Incident Response?

 Cyberattacks have increased both in scale and frequency in recent years due to rapid global digitization.
 The threats we see are constantly evolving and have become more sophisticated than ever, causing both operational damage and substantial financial loss.

 As such, an attack is no longer a matter of if, but when it will affect your business.
-When that happens, you may require the help of incident response specialists to contain and eradicate the threat.
+When that happens, you may require the help of incident response specialists to handle your cyber security by containing and eradicating the threat.

 What is incident response?

 Incident Response (IR) is the systematic approach to managing a cyber security incident.
 Like firefighters to a burning building, we help identify the source of danger, the scope of damage, and strategize an approach to contain and exterminate the threat.

 Often, an incident response strategy also includes aspects of crisis management, digital forensic investigation, and legal or public relations support (as needed).
 The ultimate goal of incident response is to limit damage and identify the root cause of the incident to better manage future risks.
 Effective incident response allows you to remediate a situation faster, protecting sensitive data, your company’s reputation, and revenue streams.

 Planning and preparing for the unexpected compromise includes designating a team that handles the attack head on.
 Based on the guidelines from the SANS Institute, IR efforts should primarily be led by the organization’s Computer Security Incident Response Team (CSIRT).